jasb3110/COVIDPERU/README.md

 # COVIDPERU
-COVIDPERU is project which have goal to analyze COVID´s dataset on Peru. the data have
+COVIDPERU is project which have goal to analyze COVID´s dataset on Peru.